-During the period from December 4, 2020 (date of inception) to December 31, 2020, the Founder purchased 8,952,000 shares of common stock (the "Founder Shares") for an aggregate purchase price of \$25,000, or \$0.0027927 per share.
+During the period from January 19, 2021 (date of inception) to December 31, 2021, the Founder purchased a net of 5,735,000 shares of common stock (the "Founder Shares"), after giving effect to the forfeiture on September 23, 2021 of 4,312,500 Founder Shares, for an aggregate purchase price of \$25,000, or \$0.0043592 per share.
+Founder Shares are identical to the common stock included in the public units sold in the IPO except that the Founder Shares are subject to certain transfer restrictions, as described in more detail below.

-The Founder Shares were issued pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act").
+The Founder Shares were issued pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 Each holder of Founder Shares is an "accredited investor" as such term is defined in Rule 501(a) of Regulation D under the Securities Act.